carlos8f/templ/README.md

   .add(templ('path/to/views'))
   .get('/', function (req, res, next) {
-    // use layout.hbs as layout, and render index.hbs inside it res.render('index');
+    // use layout.hbs as layout, and render index.hbs inside it res.vars.title = 'my title'; // res.vars is the template context
+    res.render('index');
   })
   .get('/about', function (req, res, next) {
     // use layouts/about.hbs as layout, and render pages/about.hbs inside it
-    // the second argument is available as vars in the templates res.render('pages/about', {name: 'carlos'}, {layout: 'layouts/about'});
+    // the second argument is available as vars in the templates
+    // you can also pass a specific context object to override res.vars: res.render('pages/about', {name: 'carlos'}, {layout: 'layouts/about'});
   })
   .get('/raw', function (req, res, next) {